Does Pre-Workout Cause Hair Loss? (According to a Doctor)

 Supplement pill close up image

-Hair loss is one of the side effects of using anabolic steroids.
+According to National Institutes of Health studies, hair loss is a documented side effects of using anabolic steroids.
 Many male bodybuilders and top fitness competitors use it to increase muscle mass.
-This is why many of them are bald [10].
+This is why many of them are bald [9].

 The Cause of Baldness